PUSPAMITA/AUTO_PCOS_ABHISHRI/README.md

 RESULTS:

 While Training the model , the following results were obtained:
-Model	Accuracy
+Our developed Model
-(from training data)	Accuracy (from validation data) Our developed Model	71.55	71.00
+Accuracy (from training data) 71.55
+Accuracy (from validation data) 71.00